 Some like their beans with a bit of texture, while others like them very tender.
 You know your friends and family, so it's up to you to decide how long to cook beans.
 Soak the beans overnight and cut down on the cooking time by an hour or so.

 Once the beans are tender, it's a simple step to make Refried Beans, too.
-All you do is add a couple of cups tender beans to a heating frying pan that has a tablespoon of oil.
-Next, pour in a few tablespoons of bean broth.
-What you want is enough liquid to mix with mashed beans until desired creaminess is reached.
+All you do is add a couple of cups of tender beans to a heating frying pan that has a tablespoon of oil.
+Next, pour in a few tablespoons of the bean broth.
+What you want is enough liquid to mix with mashed beans until the desired creaminess is reached.
 If you add too much liquid, then add more beans.

 Mexican-style Pinto Beans - VIDEO

 My YouTube video link for viewing or embedding, just click here.

 - 1 pound dried pinto beans - rinse and remove any debris, if necessary